ethicalpareek-sys/pareek-cybersecurity/README.md

 A single-file, lightweight cybersecurity toolkit designed to run smoothly on Termux (Android).

+⚠️ Disclaimer

+This tool is strictly for authorized security testing and educational purposes only.
+The author is not responsible for any misuse or damage caused by this program.

 ## 🚀 Features
 - Information Gathering (WHOIS, DNS, IP info)
 - Network Discovery (TCP Port Scanning)